daemonPainter/NPP_Curated_Look/README.md

 ## Supported Themes

+- Default: this folder contains vanilla (light) UDL definitions for all supported languages from this package;

-- [Cydonia](https://github.com/daemonPainter/npp_custom_colors/tree/master/Cydonia): Handcrafted theme based on vanilla npp Blackboard theme made by me.
+- [Cydonia](https://github.com/daemonPainter/npp_custom_colors/tree/master/Cydonia): Handcrafted theme based on vanilla npp Blackboard theme made by me;

-- [Material Dark](https://github.com/naderi/material-theme-for-npp): I loved ths theme a lot, many kudos to *naderi* for this one.
+- [Material Dark](https://github.com/naderi/material-theme-for-npp): I loved ths theme a lot, many kudos to *naderi* for this one;

 - [Material Palenight](https://github.com/samsebastien/material-palenight-npp): Lovely porting of one of the most popular dark coding themes, many kudos to *samsebastien* for this.

 ## Supported Languages

+- DXL
 - GAWK/AWK
-- DXL
+- Markdown
 - VSQ

 ## Additional Resources